HackIllinois/blog/_posts/2019-07-24-hackillinois-a-journey.md

 One example is the friendship between [open source mentor Pablo Aguiar](https://blog.hackillinois.org/spotlights/2018/08/14/mentor-spotlight-pablo-aguiar.html) and staff member Shreyas Mohan.
 The staff reached out to him for the 2018 event, not knowing that he would be travelling to the midwest from abroad.
 Nonetheless, [Pablo](https://www.github.com/scorphus) was incredibly excited about the event and travelled for days to make it.
 After the event, Shreyas and Pablo remained in touch, establishing a close staff-mentor friendship.
 Pablo returned to the event in 2019, again travelling for days from abroad to make it.

-Throughout the combined 72 hours, Pablo has mentored many groups of students, ranging from total beginners to open source to experienced developers.
+Throughout the combined 72 hours, Pablo has mentored many groups of students, from beginners in open source to experienced developers.
 Many from the 2018 event continued to work on their project, an example of the success of the open source hackathon model.

 ## Make Waves: Introducing Beginners to Open Source